sceckert/Data-and-Culture-Fall-2024/_datasets/datasets.md

 - An overview of [datasets and metadata on 210,305 volumes of fiction, written between 1700-2009](https://hcommons.org/deposits/item/hc:26955/)
 	- Link to the [datasets](https://github.com/tedunderwood/noveltmmeta?tab=readme-ov-file)
 - The [CONLIT Dataset of Contemporary Literature](https://openhumanitiesdata.metajnl.com/articles/10.5334/johd.88) - a collection of metadata on contemporary fiction.
-- A collection of GoodReads reviews of "classic" literature:  [“📚The Goodreads Classics📚.”](https://melaniewalsh.github.io/Goodreads-Classics/) Walsh, Melanie, and Maria Antoniak.
+- A collection of GoodReads reviews and rankings of "classic" literature:  [“📚The Goodreads Classics📚.”](https://melaniewalsh.github.io/Goodreads-Classics/) Walsh, Melanie, and Maria Antoniak.
 - A collection of [metadata from the fanfiction platform, Archive of Our Own](https://archiveofourown.org/admin_posts/18804).
 - ["Songs of Ourselves: The Circulations and Citations of Nineteenth-Century American Poetry on Twitter"](https://c19datacollective.com/data/songs-of-ourselves/)
 - A text corpus of [African-American Literature (1853-1923)](https://github.com/amardeepmsingh/African-American-Literature-Text-Corpus-1853-1923), created by Amardeep Singh.